harshagr64/global-hackathon-v1/MEMORY_KEEPER_README.md

 ### Database Setup:
 Run the provided `sql/setup.sql` in your Supabase SQL editor to create the required tables and indexes.

-## 🤝 Contributing
+## 🤝 Contributing to Grandparent Memory Preservation

-This memory keeper was built to help families preserve and share precious memories.
+This memory keeper was built specifically to help grandparents preserve and share their precious memories with their families.
 Contributions welcome:

-- **Voice Recognition**: Improvements to speech-to-text accuracy
+- **Voice Recognition**: Improvements for grandparent speech patterns and accents
-- **AI Responses**: Enhanced conversation flow and question generation
+- **AI Responses**: Enhanced conversation flow tailored to grandparent storytelling
-- **Accessibility**: Better support for diverse users and devices
+- **Accessibility**: Better support for grandparents with diverse technical comfort levels
-- **Languages**: Multi-language support for global families
+- **Family Features**: Tools to help grandchildren engage with grandparent stories
-- **UI/UX**: Design improvements for better user experience
+- **UI/UX**: Design improvements specifically for grandparent users

 ## 📄 License

-MIT License - Feel free to adapt this for your family or community.
+MIT License - Feel free to adapt this for your grandparent or family community.

 ---

-*"Every memory is a treasure to be shared.
-With Sarah's help, your stories become legacies that connect generations."*
+*"Every grandparent memory is a treasure to be shared.
+With Sarah's help, grandparent stories become legacies that connect generations."*

 ## 🎬 Try It Live

-Experience Sarah and start preserving your memories at: [Your Deployed URL]
+Help your grandparents start preserving their memories with Sarah at: [Your Deployed URL]

-**Demo Features:**
+**Perfect for Grandparents:**
-- 🎙️ Voice conversation with Sarah
+- 🎙️ Voice conversation with patient, caring Sarah
-- 🤖 Intelligent follow-up questions
+- 🤖 Thoughtful questions that help grandparents remember more details
-- 📖 Beautiful story generation
+- 📖 Beautiful story generation that honors grandparent wisdom
-- 💾 Persistent memory library
+- 💾 Permanent family memory library
-- 👥 Family sharing capabilities
+- 👥 Easy sharing with grandchildren and family members